Rock Creek Pottery |

 “ Potters of the Roan” Arrowmont Gallery, Gatlinburg, TN

-“ 21st Century Ceramics,” Canzani Center Gallery, Columbus College off Art & Design, Columbus, OH
+“ 21st Century Ceramics,” Canzani Center Gallery, Columbus College off Art & Design, Columbus, OH2004-

 " First Helpings: Plates and Platters in Preview" 2004 American Pottery Festival Preview Exhibition, Northern Clay Center, Minneapolis, MN